Creole Costuming: An 18th-Century New Orleans Experience

 Group size: Limited to 10–12 travelers for an intimate, tailor-made experience

-Cost: $2599-$2899 plus tax (based on double occupancy; estimated package includes lodging, 3 tours, 2 group meals, and 2 immersive costuming events; additional tours, food, & airfare separate).
+Cost: ~$2599 before June 1 ($2999 after June 1) plus tax (based on double occupancy; estimated package includes lodging, 3 tours, 2 group meals, and 2 immersive costuming events; additional tours, food, & airfare separate).
 Deposit due by April 1, 2026.
 Balance due by October 1, 2026.
 Trip payments are nonrefundable.

 Hosted by: Costumers of Color, a nonprofit celebrating multicultural excellence in historical costuming and living history.